Links on Android Authority may earn us a commission. Learn more.

 How to turn off GPS: A step-by-step guide

-First launched as a prototype satellite in 1974, the global positioning system (GPS) provides geolocation and time information to a GPS receiver anywhere on or near the Earth.
-The technology didn’t make its way to phones until 1999, but GPS continues to provide critical positioning capabilities and information to citizens and the military alike.
+First launched as a prototype satellite in 1974, the Global Positioning System provides geolocation and time information to a GPS receiver anywhere on or near the Earth.
+The technology didn’t make its way to phones until 1999, but it continues to provide critical positioning capabilities and information to citizens and the military alike.

-Editor’s note: The following steps are based on a Google Pixel 3 XL running Android 10.
-Steps might slightly differ on other Android devices.
+Editor’s note: The following steps are based on a Google Pixel 4a with 5G running Android 12.
+Steps might slightly differ on other Android devices and software versions.

 - Swipe down on the notifications tray to open the quick settings tray.

 - If you don’t see the Location toggle, swipe down again to display more options.

 - If you still don’t see the Location option, tap on the Pencil icon and drag it to the top.